Gerharddc/litterbox/README.md

 Litterbox is still very much WIP with many missing features or required improvements.
 Following is a list of some important pieces that are still missing:

+- [ ] Add function to change password for stored keys.
+- [ ] Add function to approve some SSH agent requests for the duration of the session.
 - [ ] Add optional support for using host network.
+- [ ] Add optional support for port forwarding with the default "pasta" networking.
 - [ ] Use `udica` to improve isolation on SELinux environments.
 - [ ] Add automated testing.
 - [ ] Expose limited DBus access to allow applications to open URLs.